-Weighting Construct Items (5-point Likert scale) Capacity to Item 1 (5.0 %): The candidate anticipates the needs of others, loves to help others, and is con- dream (big) cerned about others.
+Weighting Construct Items 26 (5-point Likert scale) Capacity to Item 1 (5.0 %): The candidate anticipates the needs of others, loves to help others, and is con- dream (big) cerned about others.
 Item 2 (5.0 %): The candidate anticipates the needs of others, senses other's wishes, feels other's emotions.
 S/he is concerned about others and takes time out for others.
 Item 3 (7.5 %): The candidate asks questions that nobody else does.
 The candidate has a vivid imagination.
 Item 4 (7.5 %): The candidate has a broad outlook on what is going on and has an excellent view of the world.
 The candidate has an exciting and optimist vision of the future.
 Willingness to Item 5 (7.5 %): The candidate has taken frequent stands in the face of strong opposition.
 S/he change society does not hesitate to express an unpopular opinion.
 Item 6 (7.5 %): The candidate loves dangerous situation.
 S/he takes risks and knows how to get around the rules.
 Item 7 (5.0 %): The candidate works hard to turn plans into action.
 The candidate does more 85 % than what's expected of him/her and sets high standards for herself/himself.
 Item 8 (5.0 %): The candidate does not quit a task before it is finished, is a goal-oriented person, and finishes things despite obstacles in the way.
 Item 9 (5.0 %): The candidate likes to begin new things.
 S/he is, open to change.
-Item 10 (5.0 %): The candidate loves excitement, loves action, and seeks adventure.
-Item 11 (5.0 %): The candidate does not care what others think.
-S/he sails his/her own course.
-Item 12 (5.0 %): The candidate knows that his/her ideas sometimes surprise people.
-S/he swims against the current.
-Leadership po- Item 13 (7.5 %): The candidate takes charge and knows how to captivate people. tential Item 15 (7.5 %): The candidate feels comfortable around people.
-S/he does not mind being the tentiai center of attention.
-Ability to com- Item 15 (7.5 %): The candidate radiates joy, has a lot of fun, and amuses his/her friends. municate Item 16 (7.5 %): The candidate makes friends easily and is skilled in handling social situations, knows how to captivate people.
+Item 10 (5.0 %): The canalaate loves excitement, loves action, and seeks adventure.
+Item 11 (5.0%): The candidate does not care what others think.
+S/ne sails his/ner own course. item 12 (5.0 %): The cultulate knows that his/her laeas sometimes surprise people.
+S/he swims Loadorshin no- Itom 12 (7.5 %).
+The candidate takes charge and knows how to cantivate people tential Item 14 (7.5 %).
+The candidate feels comfortable around people S/he does not mind being the tential center of attention Ability to com- Item 15 (7.5 %): The candidate radiates joy has a lot of fun and amuses his ther friends municate Item 16 (7.5 %): The candidate makes friends easily and is skilled in handling social situations. knows how to captivate people.
 Rater's individ- Four items developed by the organization. ual impression of Item 17: Do you think that the candidate's path of life is unique and a reason to admire him/her? candidate out- Item 18: In your view, does the candidate show qualities to be a change agent that s/he supports 15% side of four crite- by convincing examples?
 Do you think that s/he is a mature candidate? ria above Item 19: Do you think that the candidate will play a significant role among the 50 participants that will be selected?
 Item 20: Do you think that the candidate has an inspiring understanding of what life is about?

-&lt;sup>26 Items except 17-20 are sourced from the International Personality Item Pool (IPIP) (http://ipip.ori.org/).
+26 Items except 17-20 are sourced from the International Personality Item Pool (IPIP) (http://ipip.ori.org/).